-Well in advance of the examination, make plans to visit with each member of the examining group.
+Well in advance of the examination; make plans to visit with each member of the Examination Committee.
 Ask for suggestions as to what you should prepare for.
 You may not have had a course from this person, and you may be examined on something different than you might expect.
-Prior to the examination, it is also important that you discuss the procedure and guidelines thoroughly with your major advisor.
-It is certainly appropriate to ask specifically how the examination will be conducted.
+Prior to the examination, it is also prudent to discuss the procedure and guidelines thoroughly with your major advisor, so that you understand specifically how the examination will be conducted.
 Typically, advisors have helpful suggestions.